Airplane passengers and their families may be able to recover damages after a plane crash

 - Low-altitude operations

 - Breach.
-The plaintiff must prove that the defendant breached the duty of care.
+The plane crash victim must prove that the defendant breached the duty of care.

 - Causation.
-The plaintiff must prove that their injury wouldn’t have occurred but for the defendant’s breach.
+The plane crash victim must prove that their injury wouldn’t have occurred but for the defendant’s breach.

 - Damages.
-The plaintiff must prove that they actually suffered some harm.
+The plane crash victim must prove that they actually suffered some harm.

 - Design defect.
 A product that is inherently dangerous even when manufactured and used properly is defectively designed.